ruby/www.ruby-lang.org/en/libraries/index.md

 providing Ruby libs as gems.
 You may browse the website directly, or use the `gem` command.

-Using `gem search -r`, you can inspect RubyGems repository.
+Using `gem search -r`, you can inspect RubyGems' repository.
 For instance, `gem search -r rails` will return a list of Rails-related gems.
-Without the `remote` (`-r`) option, you would perform a local search through you installed gems.
+Without the `remote` (`-r`) option, you would perform a local search through your installed gems.
 To install a gem, use `gem install [gem]`.
 Browsing installed gems is done with `gem list`.
 For more information about the `gem` command, see below or head to [RubyGems’ docs][1].

-There are other source of libraries though.
-[RubyForge][4] used to be a popular home for Ruby libraries, but last years saw the rise of [**Github**][5] as one of the main ruby-related content repository.
-Most often a gem source code will be hosted on Github while being published as a fully-fledged gem to RubyGems.org.
+There are other sources of libraries though.
+[RubyForge][4] used to be a popular home for Ruby libraries, but last years saw the rise of [**GitHub**][5] as one of the main ruby-related content repository.
+Most often a gem source code will be hosted on GitHub while being published as a fully-fledged gem to RubyGems.org.

 The [Ruby Application Archive][6] (or RAA) is a directory of all manner